Cherokee Commission: Comanche, Kiowa and Apache – October 6–21, 1892

-On October 21, 1867, the Kiowa and Comanche tribes signed the Treaty of Medicine Lodge, which removed them to a shared reservation in Indian Territory, and also stipulated that any land cession required the signature of three-fourths of all the adult males of the reservation population.
+On October 21, 1867, the Kiowa and Comanche tribes signed the Treaty of Medicine Lodge, which removed them to a shared reservation in Indian Territory, and also stipulated that any land cession required the signature of three-fourths of all the adult men of the reservation population.
 Not all tribal members immediately went to the reservation.
 Many continued to live on the plains, only brought to conformity by the Red River War campaign.
 Quanah Parker and his Quahada Comanche band surrendered near Fort Sill on June 2, 1875.
 Two years later, Parker was responsible for bringing a renegade band of Comanches to surrender.
 Once on the reservation, Parker became wealthy through cattle leasing.
 He was paid $35 a month by cattlemen as their spokesperson, and sent to Washington D.C. to represent them.
 The cattlemen also helped finance the building of Parker's eight-bedroom two-story reservation Star House.